ramenwithparmesancheese/CabbageBar/README.md

 CREATING A PRIVATE CHANNEL - When you press the button to create a channel, it will generate a private channel link (that it will automatically redirect you to).
 To share it to your friends, just copy the link from the tab bar.

 #### Lacking Features/Bugs
-- ⏪ Add Message history
+⏪ Add Message history <br>
-- 👗 Merge with zfex77 styling.
+👗 Merge with zfex77 styling <br>
-- ⚫️ Add dark mode.
+⚫️ Add dark mode <br>
-- 📋 Image from clipboard functionality
+📋 Image from clipboard functionality <br>
-- 🏫 APS sign in via Google
+🏫 APS sign in via Google <br>
-- 🪳 Links/Sidebar still under construction
+🪳 Links/Sidebar still under construction <br>

 #### Features SimpleChat doesn't have that Cabbage Bar does
 - Unique and editable styling
 - Sidebar (under construction)

-Cabbage Bar is maintained and edited: Socrates Contributions and Collabs: Zfex77
+Cabbage Bar is maintained and edited: Socrates <br>
+Contributions and Collabs: Zfex77

 ### Give Me Credit!